You’re smart to spend some time searching for the best life insurance company.

 Life insurance can also have tax advantages.
 Work with a certified financial planner to strategize your individual needs or feel free to ask questions.

 Where Do I Buy Life Insurance?

 More and more providers sell coverage online.
-If you need a simple term life policy, you could have one in force today.
+If you need a simple term life policy, you could have one in force later today or tomorrow.

 When you have more complicated needs — or if you’d rather work with someone face-to-face — an independent life insurance agent can help you access the best coverage available.

 Independent agents sell many different types of policies from multiple carriers; they aren’t limited to one or two product lines.